 Protect Democracy and the Campaign Legal Center file Supreme Court brief arguing that Mississippi can set its own ballot receipt deadlines

 On Jan.
 9, the Campaign Legal Center and Protect Democracy filed an amicus brief in the Supreme Court in the case Watson v.
-Republican National Committee, which asks whether it is acceptable under federal law for Mississippi to count ballots that are postmarked by Election Day and received within five days.
-The amicus brief argues that Mississippi is within its rights to set its own ballot receipt deadlines.
+Republican National Committee, which asked whether it is acceptable under federal law for Mississippi to count ballots that are postmarked by Election Day and received within five days.
+On June 29, 2026, the Supreme Court ruled 5-4 in Mississippi’s favor, affirming the central argument of the brief.